-Doctors face a juggling act every day of providing excellent care for every patient they see while staying as close as possible to on schedule.
+Doctors face a juggling act every day of providing excellent care for every patient they see while staying as close as possible to the schedule.
 And it’s pretty much impossible to get it right consistently.

 Solving the issues regarding the traditional primary care model is a complex challenge.
 But for patients right now, there are alternatives to traditional primary care.
 One such alternative is concierge medicine, which evolved in response to the growing desire for more personalized medical care.

 Concierge practices reduce the number of patients each physician sees.
 This allows concierge medicine practices to guarantee same-day or next-day appointments for sick care when you need it most while also reducing wait times, often completely, in the office.

 PartnerMD physicians, for example, have a patient base of no more than 500 patients and will only see 6-10 patients a day.
 You’re able to see your physician when it’s convenient for you, and with minimal wait times.